 “Pencils remain my favourite tools because of the control, precision and line quality they allow, plus they’re (mostly) clean to work with.
 Today’s professional-grade colour pencil is a massive departure from the humble colour pencil that typically comes to mind.
 You can achieve a fantastic depth and luminosity in your work, plus they are fully archival, to museum standard.

 Darren’s work has been selected for various local and national exhibitions.
-He has been a finalist in the Brisbane Rotary Art Spectacular and a two-time finalist and category winner in the Lethbridge 10000 Small Scale Art Award in Australia.
+He has been a finalist in the Brisbane Rotary Art Spectacular and a four-time finalist and category winner in the Lethbridge 20000 Small Scale Art Award in Australia.
 Two of Darren’s pieces were selected for publication in the tenth edition of Strokes of Genius: The Best of Drawing published by Northlight Books, and his work has appeared in art magazines internationally.

 A portion of all sales from Darren's art supports conservation and animal welfare projects throughout the world.